julian-klode/lingolang/docs/intro.md

 We could use monads, a concept introduced by Haskell, to encapsulate mutability of a specific value.
 But no, monads require generic types for implementation, and Go does not provide them, so we have to look for something different.

-So this seems to generally boil down to aliasing: If we can ensure that the value we are sending over the channel does not have any (writeable) aliases, we can implement a solution that _moves_ the value through the channel, rather than copying.
+So this seems to generally boil down to aliasing: If we can ensure that the value we are sending over the channel does not have any (writeable) aliases, we can implement a solution that _moves_ the value through the channel instead of copying it.
 We need something that says this:

 ```
     // Requires: anIntPointer must not have any aliases